Tutoring Services & Academic Support

 The ICT tutor is most useful in helping students apply what the instructor teaches while doing assignments though guided practice.
 Students may ask questions, work on assignments, discuss lectures or readings, hone study skills and prepare for exams or projects.
 Tutors also serve as model students, encouraging students to be involved learners.

-Fill out our Request for a Course Tutor form, visit Tutoring Services in C286 at the Downtown Milwaukee Campus or call 414-297-6791 to request a tutor.
+Fill out our Request for a Course Tutor form, visit our offices in C271 at the Downtown Milwaukee Campus or call 414-297-6791 to request a tutor.
 You may also reach out to one of our Tutoring Services staff members to request a tutor for your course.
 We may need you to recommend a student (or recent grad) as a potential tutor.

 ICT tutors should make your job easier, not harder.
 Up front, we may need you to recommend a student as a potential tutor.
 The student should have passed the course or an equivalent course with a B or better.
 (Please note that your recommendation is NOT a guarantee of employment for the student, as we consider several factors when hiring.
 It is helpful to have a second choice in mind.)
 You can recommend former students, as well, even if they are no longer enrolled.